chanvitj/FortiGate_HA_AWS_TGW_GWLB/README.md

 In this deployment, you will not see ALB or FortiWeb.
 It is just the plan for next version of this project.
 If you need more features or other projects/deployment model, please feel free to contact me.

+## Notes
+This guide will not focus on how to create VIP, Firewall Policy, Address inside FortiGate GUI.

 ## Configuration Files
 Please feel free to change configuration in the following files to match your requirements.